andyrids/andyrids/README.md

 ## Hi there, I'm Andy

 I'm an analyst and linguist by trade.
-I only started focusing heavily on web development in Jan 2020.
-I fell in love with front-end development, and I've particularly enjoyed learning Svelte as it acted as an excellent transition point from VanillaJS.
-I've also been developing with the Raspberry Pi products and in particular, the Raspberry Pi Pico microcontroller.
+I enjoy working with Raspberry Pi products and in particular, the Raspberry Pi Pico microcontroller.
 I find embedded software development and IoT in general very interesting.

 ### I’m currently working on